Game-Changing Room Organization Ideas That Actually Work

 Desk Organization Systems

 Never lose important papers again.
-Create a simple three-tray system for incoming documents, items to handle this week, and items to file.
+Create a simple three-tray system for incoming documents, items to be handled this week, and items to be filed.
 Deal with papers as they arrive—file, scan, or toss.

 Bridge the digital-physical divide with a scanning routine.
 Use your phone to scan documents immediately, then file or discard the physical copy.
 Create matching folders on your computer and filing system for easy reference.